luigiassenza/luigiassenza.github.io/_posts/2024-06-03-what-is-machine-learning.markdown

 The loss function, as the name implies, is something negative, something that we need to minimise.
 In a mathematical term, the goal is to reach the lowest point (a global mininum).

-This process of optimisation aims at finding those funtion parameters such that the value of th loss function is minimal.
+This process of optimisation aims at finding those function parameters such that the value of the loss function is minimal.

 The best values are determined by the input values we use.
 We iteratively feed the input value trying to reduce the value of the loss function at each iteration untill a minimum is reached.

 In this interation process the machine (our algorithm) “learns” from past experiences (the data we feed our model with).

+In the iteration process we use hyperparameters: unlike the (model) paramters which are used by the machine learning model (the mathematical model) then are those that define the model, used for prediction once the model has been optimised, hyperparameters instead are not used directly by the mathematical model; they are indirectly used to build the mathematical model.

+Example of hyperparameters are:
+1. the maxiumum number of iterations to perform before the algorithm stops;
+2. the learning rate, that is the step done by the gradient descent algorithm;
+3. the number of neighbours ($$k$$) in the k-nearest neighbour algorithm.